Support for trainees and SIMGs

 If you feel you're being bullied, harassed or mistreated by colleagues or superiors, contact the RANZCP Member Welfare Support Line for a confidential discussion.

 RANZCP has a zero tolerance stance on bullying and harassment in training.
-For more information, read the RANZCP policy on bullying and harassment in relation to trainees and international medical graduates [PDF; 50 KB].
+For more information, refer to the Discrimination, Bullying and Harassment policy, procedure and complaints form:

 Support for SIMGs